 - that the street is not a private street

 DfI Roads will initiate enforcement action for non-compliance, as required.

 Where the construction of a street necessitates a retaining wall, a single span structure or a pipe with greater than 2m clear span, The Private Streets (Construction) Regulations (NI) 1994, Article 12, requires that it shall be designed and checked in accordance with the Department’s Technical Approval scheme.

 DfI Roads policy requires that all highway structures, as defined in DMRB Vol 1 BD2 Technical Approval of Highway Structures, shall be subject to Technical Approval.
 This includes retaining walls with level difference of over 1m, culverts with a span greater than 900mm and temporary structures that support the road during construction.

 Guidance and Information on Technical Approvals, including Eurocodes, is available for designers and developers at Technical Approval of Highway Structures.

 Geotechnical activities include, but are not limited to, construction of embankments or reinforced earth structures, cuttings, new developments on embankments, structural foundations and roads on poor/fill ground.

 When Geotechnical Approval is required developers should contact the local DfI Roads Divisional Headquarters.
-A guidance leaflet provides information for developers and designers on Managing Geotechnical Risk.

 Any improvements to existing public roads that are required by the development shall be carried out under a separate Agreement with the Department.